Am I Eligible for Gratuity After 4 Years and 11 Months? Seeking Advice on Next Steps

 sensharma1959

-I agree that there is no Supreme Court judgment and the High Court can take a different view than taken by Madras/ Kerala High Court but then you can definitely apply the analogy of these judgments in arguing your matter or submitting claim.
-In any case the judgments form other High Courts are relied upon while arguing matters.
+I agree that there is no Supreme Court judgment, and the High Court can take a different view than that taken by the Madras/Kerala High Court.
+However, you can definitely apply the analogy of these judgments in arguing your matter or submitting a claim.
+In any case, the judgments from other High Courts are relied upon while arguing matters.

 S. Sensharma